thisisjonchen/S24HackPSU-Roa/README.md

 ## Part 2: Weather Analysis
 GPS would be used to get conditions of the road and returns a confidence interval from -100 to 100 (-100 being very confident it is safe, 100 being very confident that it is dangerous) \
-Depending on certain conditions, it can instantly flag with 100 confidence (it can be multiple conditions) to create a message for the user to be cautious due to the flags
+Depending on certain conditions, it can instantly flag with 100 confidence (it can be multiple conditions) to create a message for the user to be cautious due to the flags \
-Eg; black ice warning has been given
+  -Eg; black ice warning has been given
-Calculated using the formula of |total risk - risk_0| / risk_0
+Calculated using the formula of |total risk - risk_0| / risk_0 \
-total risk is determined by a decision matrix of road conditions risk_0 is the average total risk (half of max total risk) – eg; if conditions are ideal ill be 0 - 8.5 = -100 if confidence is below 0, then it is saying conditions are safe if confidence is above 0, then conditions are unsafe
+  -total risk is determined by a decision matrix of road conditions \
+  -risk_0 is the average total risk (half of max total risk) – eg; if conditions are ideal ill be 0 - 8.5 = -100 \
+If confidence is below 0, then it is saying conditions are safe \ If confidence is above 0, then conditions are unsafe \

 1. Prioritized what conditions are most important for the user to know from a scale from 1 to 5 (1 being non-important, 5 being the most important) \
   -Alert level (the severity of the weather alert) – 5 \